WebAssembly Diversification for Malware Evasion: Introduction

-Our work provides evidence that the malware detection community has some opportunities to strengthen the automatic detection of WebAssembly malware.
-Our results are actionable, as we provide quantitative evidence on specific malware transformations on which antivirus vendors should focus detection.
+Our work provides evidence that the malware detection community has opportunities to strengthen the automatic detection of cryptojacking WebAssembly malware.
+The results of this work are actionable, as we provide quantitative evidence on specific malware transformations on which detection methods can focus.
+To sum up, the contributions of this work are: